CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 Usually, prior to clearing an APT incident, the attack is monitored over time and forensically analyzed to identify all access paths and tools and methods used.
 If the attacker notices that he has been discovered during this phase, he may resort to countermeasures.
 For example, he can try to cover his tracks or quickly sabotage other IT systems.
 He could also stop or set up more backdoors just to continue the attack later.

 Since an APT attack must generally assume that the entire IT infrastructure of the institution has been compromised, there is a high risk that the attacker will detect the cleanup activity.
-This is especially true if the compromised IT infrastructure is used to plan and coordinate the cleanup.
+This is especially true when the compromised IT infrastructure is used to plan and coordinate the cleanup.
 If the essential cleanup steps are not performed in the correct order, or critical actions are not performed concurrently and concertedly, the risk of alerting the attacker increases.
 For example, if those responsible isolate the network step-by-step rather than all at once, the attacker may be warned before their access is effectively terminated.

 ### 2 4 Data loss and failure of IT systems